 Tulsi is proven as one of the safest skin creams, and it provides a massive benefit to your skin.
 If you consume or apply the tulsi leaves paste on your skin, it will reflect on your skin health.

-Nowadays, the eyes are highly affected by dust and infection so most of the people have eye-infection.
+Nowadays, the eyes are highly affected by dust and infection so most people have eye infections.
 Tulsi is an immediate solution to cure eye infections.